ongzx37/campus-ride-sharing-srs/SRS.md

 <img src="./media/image8.png" style="width:4.52083in;height:4.3125in"
 alt="A diagram of a person AI-generated content may be incorrect." />

+Table 3.4: Use Case Diagram of Actor (Admin)
 |  |  |  |
 |----|----|----|
 | Use Case ID | Use Case Name | Description |